 Of all the places to see in Paris, what is a must?
-Well, if you’re like Anya, it’s the Eiffel Tower (La Tour Eiffel).
+Well, if you’re like our daughter, it’s the Eiffel Tower (La Tour Eiffel).
 Even before we moved to Spain, she was talking about how she wanted to go to France, and visit the Eiffel Tower.
 As you know, we spent the Christmas holiday in Paris with my mom.
 There was a lot of walking involved, but Paris is truly a beautiful city.
 Heidi and I first visited on our 1 year wedding Anniversary and were forever touched by Paris the city of love.

 First off, some basic facts: